ngs-lang/ngs/readme.md

 	* (Maybe) Allow editing it and saving to file.
 	* (Maybe) Allow write jq filters in (G)UI by selecting the elements

 * Underline red/green for existing/non-existing files?
+Fish shell does it for the commands.

 * Actions on objects that are on screen.
 Think right click / context menu.